Nokia Delivers Advanced Tactical Private Wireless Solutions To Marine Corps Tactical Systems Support Activity (MCTSSA)

 Following these findings, MCTSSA acquired multiple Banshee units in early 2025 for further evaluation and integration into Marine Corps exercises.
 To support seamless deployment, Nokia provided hands-on training to MCTSSA and other Marine Corps units, covering private wireless network operations, setup, troubleshooting, and live demonstrations of Banshee's capabilities.

 “Banshee is a game-changer for the warfighter, providing the Marine Corps with a powerful, scalable private wireless solution that meets the demand of modern warfare.
-We are honoured to support MCTSSA and the Marine Corps as they modernise battlefield connectivity while enhancing operational efficiency and resilience,” said Scott Ferguson, chief revenue officer, Nokia Federal Solutions.
+We are honored to support MCTSSA and the Marine Corps as they modernize battlefield connectivity while enhancing operational efficiency and resilience,” said Scott Ferguson, Chief Revenue Officer, Nokia Federal Solutions.

 Legal Disclaimer: